Powerful derecho leaves path of devastation across Midwest

 The weather service’s Marsh said there’s a huge concern about power outages that will be widespread across several states and long lasting.
 Add high heat, people with medical conditions that require power and the pandemic, “it becomes dire pretty quickly.”

 Borenstein reported from Kensington, Maryland.
-AP reporter David Pitt contributed from Des Moines.
+AP reporter David Pitt in Des Moines and Sara Burnett in Chicago contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.